carlwilson/CITS-3DPM/specification/specification/use cases/use_cases.md

 + To enable the submission of 3D Product Model data from engineering departments in an organisation to a centralised or distributed archive, in a common format;
 + To store archival 3D Product Model data in a manner that will allow consolidation of archives intra-organisationially or with sources added through mergers or acquisitions;
-+ To allow dissemination of Preoduct Model archival data within the organisation or to external regulatory bodies preserving both the integrity of the data objects and the information packages.
++ To allow dissemination of Product Model archival data within the organisation or to external regulatory bodies preserving both the integrity of the data objects and the information packages.